SoccerField24x7/field-level/README.md

 - Application at `FieldLevel\appsettings.Development.json`
 - using the format: `"password=@server:port?ssl=true"`

-To validate everything is setup properly, run the unit tests.
+To validate everything is setup properly, run the unit tests from the command-line.
 Assuming you are in the project root:

 `cd FieldLevel.Tests`